Blueberry Bread Recipe

 Allow the bread to thaw completely before you open the package.
 This will keep it fresh.

-a piece of blueberry bread with streusel on top
+a slice of blueberry bread with crumble on top

 Recipe Variations

 • Love glaze like I do?
-Drizzle a powdered sugar glaze over the top of the bread.
+Drizzle a glaze icing over the top of the bread.

 Moist quick bread stuffed full of fresh blueberries!
 This easy blueberry bread recipe is made extra special with the addition of a buttery sugar streusel baked on top.